binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     log.file="/var/log/rsyslog-stats.log")
     # End turn on some internal counters to trouble-shoot missing messages

-Now if you get an error like:
+Now if you get an error such as:

 {linenos=off, lang=bash}
     rsyslogd-2039: Could not open output pipe '/dev/xconsole': No such file or directory [try http://www.rsyslog.com/e/2039 ]

-You can just change the `/dev/xconsole` to `/dev/console`.
+you can just change the `/dev/xconsole` to `/dev/console`.
 Xconsole is still in the config file for legacy reasons, it has not been cleaned up by the package maintainers.

 A> GnuTLS error in rsyslog-debug.log